davestewart/davestewart-content/content/work/fairsquare/index.md

 - a huge amount of forms and form validation
 - building and maintaining an ever-expanding component library
 - integration with the backend and 3rd-party financial services
-- Ccustomer account, checkout, delivery and Worldpay payment flow
+- customer account, checkout, delivery and Worldpay payment flow
 - specific backend refactoring and database optimisation tasks
 - additional regulatory requirements around handling sensitive credit data
 - and the list goes on, and on, and on...